frederic-perez/AmE-dictionary/data/dictionary.md

 __tamp down__ _v_ :two::hammer:
 __tan__ Color?
 __tang__ _n_ :four::hammer: _Dory, the little blue tang fish._
+__Tang__ _n_ An artificially flavored drink mix that was formulated in 1957, and first marketed in powdered form in 1959.
+Sales of Tang were poor until NASA used it on John Glenn's Mercury flight in February 1962, and on subsequent Gemini missions.
+Since then it has been closely associated with the U.S. manned spaceflight program, and created the misconception that Tang was invented for the space program.
 __tangle<sup>1</sup>__ _n_ (tangles)
 __tangle<sup>2</sup>__ _v_ :two::hammer: (tangled) _Cousin and Horford tangled in the first quarter Wednesday._
 __tangled__